Sebana02/Sparky/README.md

    TOKEN=your_discord_bot_token_here
    ```

+   If you don't have a Discord bot token, you can follow [this guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) to create one.

    You can configure other settings in the `.env` file.
 For more details, check the [Configuration](#configuration) section.

+6. Invite the bot to your server by following [this guide](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).

-6. To start the bot:
+7. To start the bot:

    ```bash
    npm run start
    ```

-7. Alternatively, you can start the bot in development mode:
+8. Alternatively, you can start the bot in development mode:

    ```bash
    npm run dev